alexseitsinger/eslint-config/README.md

 #### createConfig

 Returns a complete eslint config using the rules for the specified plugins.
 All configs come with certain plugins automatically, so no need to specify them.
+Second argument is useDefaults.
+If false, the config will not include the default plugins.

 Plugins Included:
 1. eslint